-The Sugarloaf in Rio de Janeiro – Pão de Açucar
+Sugarloaf Mountain in Rio de Janeiro – Pão de Açucar

-The second most famous peak in Rio is called the Sugarloaf, or Pão de Açúcar in Portuguese, the top of the hill is almost 400 meters above sea level.
-The trip to the top is done with a cable car, inaugurated in 1912 it has brought millions of people to this beautiful spot.
-It was made famous in the James Bond film Moonraker when James Bond fight Jaws on top of one of the cabins.
+The Sugarloaf mountain in Rio de Janeiro, or Pão de Açúcar in Portuguese, is the second most famous peak in the city.
+The top of the hill is almost 400 meters above sea level.
+The trip to the top is done with a cable car that was inaugurated in 1912.
+It has brought millions of people to this beautiful spot and made world wide fame in the James Bond movie Moonraker when James Bond fought Jaws on top of one of the cabins.

 The Cable Car Ride

-Around Carnival every year concerts are held on the first hill featuring famous Brazilian artists.
-The concerts are at night and the cable car operates until later, the ride up and down is included in the ticket price.
-If you are interested in seeing Rio de Janeiro from above you have helicopter rides leaving from Morro da Urca.
-Different itineraries are available, the shortest and most popular will take you around the Christ statue.
+Regularly there are concerts held on the first hill featuring famous Brazilian artists.
+The concerts are at night and the cable car operates until later.
+The ride up and down is included in the ticket price.